The Ultimate Real Estate Investing Glossary

 D

-Debt Service Coverage Ratio (DSCR): A measurement of the cash flow available to pay current debt obligations.
+Debt Service Coverage Ratio (DSCR): A measurement of the cash flow available to pay current debt obligations, calculated by comparing a property’s available cash flow to its debt payments.

-Debt Yield: The return a lender would expect to earn if it were to become the owner of the property.
-It’s calculated by dividing the property’s net operating income by the loan amount.
+Debt Yield: The return a lender expects if they become the property owner, calculated by dividing the net operating income by the loan amount.

-Deed in Lieu: A deed instrument in which a mortgagor (i.e. the borrower) conveys all interest in real property to the mortgagee (i.e. the lender) to satisfy a loan that is in default and avoid foreclosure proceedings.
+Deed in Lieu: A deed in which a borrower transfers property ownership to the lender to satisfy a defaulted loan and avoid foreclosure.

 Deed: A legal document that conveys ownership of property from one person to another.

-Depreciation: An accounting method of allocating the cost of a tangible asset over its useful life.
+Depreciation: An accounting method that allocates the cost of a tangible asset over its useful life.

-Disposition: The process of selling or liquidating a real estate investment property, often to realize profits, reduce portfolio risk, or free up capital for new investments.
+Disposition: The process of selling or liquidating a real estate investment to realize profit, reduce risk, or free up capital.

-Distressed Property: Property that is under a foreclosure order or is
+Distressed Property: Property that is under a foreclosure order or in poor financial or physical condition.

 E